-• Name change.
-Write to the IRS office where you would file your return "without payment" on page 4 to notify the IRS of any name change.
+- Name change.
+Write to the IRS office using the "Form 944-SS without payment" address on page 4 under Where Should You File? to notify the IRS of any name change.
 Get Pub.
-1635, Understanding Your EIN, to see if you need to also apply for a new EIN.
+1635, Understanding Your EIN, to see if you need to also apply for a new EIN. - Address change.

-• Address change.
 Complete and mail Form 8822, Change of Address, for any address change.